Generalized periodicity theorems: Introduction

 \subsection{Acknowledgement}

 I~want to thank Michal Hrbek, Silvana Bazzoni, Jan \v Saroch, and Jan Trlifaj for helpful discussions and comments.
 Long conversations with Jan \v St\!'ov\'\i\v cek were particularly illuminating, and to him goes my special gratitude.
-The author is supported by the GA\v CR project 20-13778S and research plan RVO:~67985840.
+I~also wish to thank an anonymous referee for helpful suggestions.
+The author was supported by the GA\v CR project 20-13778S and the Institute of Mathematics, Czech Academy of Sciences (research plan RVO:~67985840).

-\Section{Generalized Fp-injective/Injective and Cotorsion Periodicity} In this section we prove Theorems~0(b) and~B. This is not difficult, given the preceding results in~\cite[Theorem~4.7]{BCE} and~\cite[Theorem~8.1]{PS6}.
-The former theorem needs to be used together with~\cite[Corollary~2.4]{AT}, and the latter one together with~\cite[Lemmas~6.4 and~8.3]{PS6}.
+\Section{Generalized Fp-injective/Injective and Cotorsion Periodicity} In this section we prove Theorems~0(b) and~B. This is not difficult, given the preceding results in~\cite[Theorem~4.7]{BCE} and~\cite[Theorem~9.1]{PS6}.
+The former theorem needs to be used together with~\cite[Corollary~2.4]{AT}, and the latter one together with~\cite[Lemmas~7.4 and~9.3]{PS6}.

 Let us formally introduce some notation and terminology which was already used throughout the introduction.
 Given an abelian (or exact~\cite{Bueh}) category $\sK$ and a class of objects $\sA\subset\sK$, one denotes by $\sA^{\perp_1}\subset\sK$ the class of all objects $X\in\sK$ such that $\Ext^1_\sK(A,X)=0$ for all $A\in\sA$.
 Dually, for a class of objects $\sB\subset\sK$, the notation ${}^{\perp_1}\sB\subset\sK$ stands for the class of all objects $Y\in\sK$ such that $\Ext^1_\sK(Y,B)=0$ for all $B\in\sB$.
 Similarly, $\sA^{\perp_{\ge1}}\subset\sK$ is the class of all objects $X\in\sK$ such that $\Ext^n_\sK(A,X)=0$ for all $A\in\sA$ and $n\ge1$.
 Dually, ${}^{\perp_{\ge1}}\sB\subset\sK$ is the class of all objects $Y\in\sK$ such that $\Ext^n_\sK(Y,B)=0$ for all $B\in\sB$ and $n\ge1$.